Mojo-Numerics-and-Algorithms-group/MojoSci/notes.md

 [`@value`](https://docs.modular.com/mojo/manual/decorators/value): decorator on a struct to generate boilerplate lifecycle methods, including the member-wise __init__() constructor, __copyinit__() copy constructor, and __moveinit__() move constructor.

+## Function arguments

+* To define [positional-only arguments\(https://docs.modular.com/mojo/manual/functions#positional-only-and-keyword-only-arguments), add a slash character (/) to the argument list.
+Any arguments before the / are positional-only: they can't be passed as keyword arguments.